sf-wdi-22-23/modules-23/w04-associations-and-auth/d2-drills/readme.md

  ![](http://www.itgstextbook.com/chapter5-security/public-key-encryption.png)

 ####Message Authentication
 If Bob wants to send Alice a response to make sure he received the message, he can perform the above encryption in reverse.
 Bob can encrypt his message with his **private** key and send it off.
 It should be noted, however, that anyone with Bob's **public** key can decipher his message.
 This is a vulnerability, however Bob only cares about making sure that Alice knows that it was truly Bob that sent this new message.  **Private** key encrypted files can only be decrypted with **public** keys.
-Since Bob is diligent about keeping his **private** key guarded, we know hat any message sent with his private key encryption is truly from him.
+Since Bob is diligent about keeping his **private** key guarded, we know that any message sent with his private key encryption is truly from him.

 ###Question